hamlet-io/architectural-decision-log/adr/0007-placement-support.md

 ### New Link Semantics

-Currently , a link goes from one occurrence in a solution to another _within_ the same solution solution.
+Currently, a link goes from one occurrence in a solution to another _within_ the same solution solution.

 This option builds on existing link processing by adding support for a link to target an occurrence in _another_ solution as follows;